 Step 4.
 Click “Select a Youth Program.”

-- If you have previously registered programs, they will appear here.
+- If you have previously registered programs, they will automatically appear here.
 You can select an already-registered program to register a new session “under” that program’s umbrella.

 Step 5.
 Enter the following about your program: